cpappenheimer/se4sci-project/README.md

 ```

 # Running the example
-First, download the ROOT data file at:  https://drive.google.com/file/d/10Y0m5s1QCeWeGglmDWCwqQoWh7hFuerr/view?usp=sharing
-and use the tree name as 'DalitzEventList'
+First, download the ROOT data file at:  https://drive.google.com/file/d/10Y0m5s1QCeWeGglmDWCwqQoWh7hFuerr/view?usp=sharing and store it inside the parent directory (the directory where README.md is stored), and use the tree name as 'DalitzEventList'
 ```
 pixi run python src/examples/example.py --file <path to ROOT file> --tree-name <name of tree>
 ```